 - 1/4 cup all-purpose flour

-- Top individual servings with bacon, if desired.
+- Serve individual bowls with additional cheese, green onions, and/or bacon, if desired.

 Amount Per Serving: Calories: 454Total Fat: 28gSaturated Fat: 13gCholesterol: 88mgSodium: 848mgFiber: 2gSugar: 7gProtein: 26g